 - Ayumi Fujisaki-Manome – Assistant Research Scientist, CIGLR, University of Michigan

-- Sara Hughes – Assistant Professor, School for Environment and Sustainability, University of Michigan (CIGLR co-PI)
+- Sara Hughes – Associate Professor, School for Environment & Sustainability & Associate Director, CIGLR, University of Michigan (CIGLR co-PI)

 - Phanikumar Mantha – Professor/Associate Chair for Graduate Studies, Michigan State University